ALL THE REASONS YOU COULD NEED TO SPICE UP YOUR LIFE (HINT: THEY'RE ALL GAINZ RELATED)

 Never heard of it.
 I hadn’t either until an episode of one of my two favorite podcasts (Milk Street Radio) encouraged me to get out there and investigate the great wide world of peppers out there.
 Long pepper is spicier than black pepper and was the preferred pepper of Europe until the fourteenth century.
 After that, it was replaced by chilies coming from the New World because it has a similar flavor and pungency to chilies.
 The stuff that brings the heat in the long pepper is piperlonguime (PPL), and it’s a goddamned beast.
 It:

-- is the Robin to other stuff’s Batman.
+- In short, is the Robin to other stuff’s Batman.
 Like piperine, it enhances the bioavailablity of various pharmaceuticals and supplements (Patel)

 - fights inflammation like a firefighter fighting a last stand in a forest fire (Prasad)